zoran-petrovic-87/WebApiBoilerplate/README.md

 The goal of this boilerplate is to be easy to grasp and extend.

 ## Features
+* User registration and authentication using JWT.
-* User registration and authentication (using JWT).
+* User registration and authentication using Google OAuth2 / OIDC.
 * Email verification.
 * Reset password via email.
 * Localization.